 Family medicine programs are not all the same.
 Evaluate the ones you are interested in based on their offerings.
 Visit the AAFP’s SOAP resources to find the AAFP Residency Directory and search programs by specific attributes, and look at the other resources there, like interview questions and application tips.

 This is also the time to make sure you understand the SOAP process.
-Visit the SOAP information page from the Association of American Medical Colleges, watch the National Resident Matching Program’s five-minute SOAP video for applicants, and download the AAMC’s checklist of Electronic Residency Application System tasks for SOAP.
+Visit the SOAP information page from the Association of American Medical Colleges, watch the National Resident Matching Program’s SOAP video for applicants, and download the AAMC’s checklist of Electronic Residency Application System tasks for SOAP.

 Clear your schedule for Monday and Tuesday of Match Week.
 You’ll need Monday to get your application updated and sent to programs, and you’ll need all day Tuesday for interviews.
 Make sure whatever commitments you have Wednesday and Thursday will allow you to respond to SOAP offers within the two-hour windows.